peterwetherall/tkinter-challenge/README.md

 # tkinter-challenge
-A class set GUI challenge I completed to learn the basics of Tkinter
+A class set GUI challenge I completed to learn the basics of Tkinter.